ischrauwen-lab/Biorepository/Script_Information/How_To_Use_Singularity.md

 # How To Use Singularity

+For more information please refer to the [user guid for Singularity](https://docs.sylabs.io/guides/2.6/user-guide/index.html).

 ## Before Downloading:

-1) Check if your container is already on the cluster in the singularity container of your lab.
+1) Check if your container is already on the cluster in the singularity container directory of your lab.

 ## Making Your Singularity File: